Skip to Content

 I like to wear a classic pair with a twist.

-Above, I’m sharing two of my favorite.
+Above, I’m sharing two of my favorites.

 First is the Penelope Pearl Stud from Julie Vos for $75.